Skip Ribbon Commands

 Solutions Lab

 The DePaul Migration Collaborative (DMC) is home to the Solutions Lab Research Grant program, an innovative initiative that seeks to bridge gaps in services and support for migrants.
-Supported by generous funding from the Schreiber family, the program targets vital challenges faced by migrants in the United States and around the world.
+Supported by generous funding from Schreiber Philanthropy, the program targets vital challenges faced by migrants in the United States and around the world.

 The Solutions Lab is designed to foster interdisciplinary, community-engaged research projects.
 Successful collaborations involve scholars and community partner organizations working hand in hand to identify and address critical areas of need.
 The unique partnership between academia and community organizations ensures that the solutions developed are not only theoretically sound but practically impactful.
 Each Solutions Lab project receives funding for six to twelve months of dedicated work.
 Teams are often comprised of DePaul faculty, staff, students, and even external academic collaborators.
-These interdisciplinary teams partner with community organizations to co-design research projects that have tangible benefits for the community.
-The grant funding is thoughtfully distributed between the academic team and the community partner organization, reflecting the value and importance of both in the project’s success.
+These interdisciplinary teams' partner with community organizations to co-design research projects that have tangible benefits for the community.
+The grant funding is thoughtfully distributed between the academic team and the community partner organization, reflecting the value and importance of both in the project's success.

-Looking ahead to the 2023-24 cycle, the Solutions Lab continues to build on its foundational mission.
+Looking ahead to the 2024-25 cycle, the Solutions Lab continues to build on its foundational mission.
 It serves as a beacon of collaboration and innovation, creating solutions tailored to the unique needs and challenges of migrant communities.
 Stay tuned for future updates on the Solutions Lab.
 The ongoing work and forthcoming projects promise to be a vital source of inspiration and support, contributing to a more compassionate and integrated approach to migration studies and services.

 Lamont Black: Helping Migrants Overcome Hurdles Associated with Money and Remittances Using New Technologies